SAP-samples/btp-cap-multitenant-saas/docu/2-basic/8-unsubscribe-consumer-subaccount/README.md

 ## 2. Check successful Unsubscription

-Please check, whether the Sustainable SaaS API Service Broker has unregistered successfully.
+Please check, whether the **Sustainable SaaS API Service Broker** has unregistered successfully.
 The **Sustainable SaaS API Service Broker** is automatically unregistered when unsubscribing from the Sustainable SaaS application in a Consumer Subaccount.

-Consequently, the Sustainable SaaS API Service should not be visible in a Consumer Subaccount anymore, when a new service instance creation attempt is made from that subaccount.
-As you can see below, the **Sustainable SaaS API** Service is not visible anymore.
+Consequently, the **Sustainable SaaS API Service** should not be visible in the Consumer Subaccount anymore, when a new service instance creation attempt is made from that subaccount.
+As you can see below, the **Sustainable SaaS API** Service is not visible anymore, but only the actual SaaS application itself.

 [<img src="./images/check-broker-unregister.png" width="700"/>](./images/check-broker-unregister.png?raw=true)